 If you have energy to spare, you can always rent a bike that will allow you to tour the rest of the park at higher speed and feel like a New Yorker.

 Without leaving Midtown Manhattan, now it's time to dress up and enjoy the Broadway neighborhood in style.
 This place is full of lights and theaters and has become one of the most cultural streets in the city.
 All along the avenue, there are a multitude of Broadway musicals and plays with an international flair.

-Day 3: Revisit the city's history in lower Manhattan
+Day 3: Review the city's history in lower Manhattan

 Visit the Statue of Liberty

 The undisputed protagonist of New York's history and skyline is the Statue of Liberty.
 From Battery Park, in the south of Manhattan, there are ferries to the Statue of Liberty that will get you there in just a few minutes, giving you incredible views of the Statue and the Manhattan Skyline.

 Once you get your ticket to the Statue of Liberty, you can enter its pedestal and even climb up to the iconic Crown.
 It is true that it is a place that is always full of tourists, but, as you can imagine, it is a must-see for visitors.

 Continue the tour at Ellis Island and the Immigration Museum

 To understand the origins of New York we must go back to its migratory past.
 The city is made by immigrants and one of the places with the stories is Ellis Island, the place where, in the past, all the new residents arrived and for which America is considered the land of opportunities.

 Once at Ellis Island visit first hand the Immigration Museum, where you can learn more about this important place and contemplate the first registration sheets that gave the city its beginnings.